tech-rules/DAVE2-Keras/README.md

 ## Goal:
 The goal of this project was to implement an end-to-end neural network, for behavioral cloning of a simulated car driver.
 The input to the network are timestamped camera images (left, right , and center mounted).
 The output of the network is a single floating point number, representing the steering angle of the car (other car controls e.g. throttle and brake were assumed constants).
 A Unity engine based driving simulator was used for training and testing the network.
 This simulator was provided by Udacity as part of the Self Driving Car nanodegree program.
-In case you want to try it out: [Link to download linux driving dimulator](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/5831f0f7_simulator-linux/simulator-linux.zip)
+In case you want to try it out: [Link to download the linux driving simulator.](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/5831f0f7_simulator-linux/simulator-linux.zip)

 The simulator has two  different tracks.
 Track 1 was used for training and validation.
 The purpose of Track 2 is to make sure that the solution is generalized enough, and not overfitted to Track 1.